-Power to authorize, in special cases, exemption from duty.
-[The Ministry of Finance]1 may by special order in each case, exempt from the payment of duty, under circumstances of an exceptional nature to be stated in such order, any goods on which customs-duties are leviable.
+Power to authorize, in Special cases, exemption

+circumstances of an exceptional nature to be stated in such order, any goods on which customs-duties are leviable.

-Baggage not subject to duty.
+Baggage not subjected to duty.

-24. [The [Director-General of Customs]1 may from time to time prescribe by notification the articles which shall be treated as passenger's baggage not subject to duty.]2
+24. [The [Director-General of Customs]1 may from time to time prescribe by notification the articles which shall be treated as passengers' baggage not subject to duty.]2